 Silver Mound Sage:

 This pretty ground cover is able to spread rapidly across an area.
 It produces small bright yellow landscaping flowers in the spring, and small inedible, but charmingly pretty, fruit.
-Its leaves much resemble those of a regular strawberry plant and grows to a height of 7-10 inches.
-This plant will thrive in sunny areas, but may require watering during dry spells.
+Its leaves much resemble those of a regular strawberry plant and grow to a height of 7-10 inches.
+This plant will thrive in sunny areas but may require watering during dry spells.